rkm-ravi94/awesome-devops-interview/aws.md

 #### Question: Explain the differences between AWS RDS and DynamoDB.
 **Answer:**
-RDS: It's a relational database service supporting SQL-type databases like MySQL, PostgreSQL, SQL Server, etc.<br>
+* RDS: It's a relational database service supporting SQL-type databases like MySQL, PostgreSQL, SQL Server, etc.<br>
-DynamoDB: It's a NoSQL database service designed for fast and predictable performance with seamless scalability.
+* DynamoDB: It's a NoSQL database service designed for fast and predictable performance with seamless scalability.

 #### Question: What is AWS SNS and how is it different from SQS?
 **Answer:**
-SNS (Simple Notification Service): It's a publish-subscribe service allowing message broadcasting to various recipients.<br>
+* SNS (Simple Notification Service): It's a publish-subscribe service allowing message broadcasting to various recipients.<br>
-SQS (Simple Queue Service): It's a message queue service for decoupling services and handling asynchronous communication between distributed systems.
+* SQS (Simple Queue Service): It's a message queue service for decoupling services and handling asynchronous communication between distributed systems.

 #### Question: What is the AWS Well-Architected Framework and its importance?
 **Answer:**
 Well-Architected Framework: The AWS Well-Architected Framework is a set of best practices and guidelines designed to help cloud architects build secure, high-performing, resilient, and efficient infrastructure for their applications.
-Developed by Amazon Web Services (AWS), the Well-Architected Framework provides a consistent approach for customers and partners to evaluate their architectures and implement designs that will scale over time.
+Developed by Amazon Web Services (AWS), the Well-Architected Framework provides a consistent approach for customers and partners to evaluate their architectures and implement designs that will scale over time.<br>
 Importance: Following these best practices ensures that AWS environments are well-structured and aligned with industry standards.
-Operational Excellence: Focuses on operational aspects, such as incident response, monitoring, and automation.
+Operational Excellence: Focuses on operational aspects, such as incident response, monitoring, and automation.<br>
 Aims to deliver business value by continually improving processes and procedures.
 Security: Emphasizes the implementation of robust security measures to protect data, systems, and assets.<br>
 Includes identity and access management, data protection, and incident response.